the13fools/lets-get-lost/about.md

 ## Academic

 I'd like to thank all the great teachers/mentors I've had the good fortune to have along the years.
 This site is my attempt to make sense of lessons that have been bouncing around for a while.
-In particular, [Adam](https://web.math.princeton.edu/~amarcus/index.html), for getting me started, [James West](https://www.math.cornell.edu/m/People/bynetid/jew13) for pushing me to grow in school, [Steve Marschner](http://www.cs.cornell.edu/~srm/) for showing me the technological onion, and [Cathy](http://mathbabe.org/) for fostering my tendency towards chaos.
+In particular, [Adam](https://web.math.princeton.edu/~amarcus/index.html), for getting me started, [James West](https://www.math.cornell.edu/m/People/bynetid/jew13) for pushing me to grow in school, [Steve Marschner](http://www.cs.cornell.edu/~srm/) for showing me the technological onion, and [Cathy](http://mathbabe.org/) for supporting chaos and silliness.

 ## Personal